 "Having worked over there I can assure you the Twickenham faithful will be cutting their wrists if Jake got that job," Venter continued.

-Montpellier are 6th in the French Top 14 standings.
+Montpellier are currently 6th in the French Top 14 standings.

 White has been vocal on his desires to replace Lancaster as England coach, and he has been considered one of the favourites for the post.

-The 2007 World Cup-winning Springbok coach was quoted this week as saying that Heyneke Meyer should not have his contract as Bok coach renewed.
+The 2007 World Cup-winning Springbok coach was quoted this week as saying that Heyneke Meyer should not have his contract with the Springboks renewed.